redis/docs/content/develop/interact/search-and-query/advanced-concepts/tags.md

 FT.CREATE ...
 SCHEMA ... {field_name} TAG [SEPARATOR {sep}] [CASESENSITIVE]
 ```

-SEPARATOR defaults to a comma (`,`) for HASH only, and can be any printable ASCII character.
-For JSON, there is no default separator and you must declare one explicitly if needed.
+For hashes, SEPARATOR can be any printable ASCII character; the default is a comma (`,`).
+For JSON, there is no default separator; you must declare one explicitly if needed.

 CASESENSITIVE can be specified to keep the original case.